Balloon Mortgage Calculator

-Further, they are anticipating higher cash flowers in nearby future say in the next 5 years and they would be able to purchase the property.
+Further, they are anticipating higher cash flowers in the near future, say in the next 5 years, and they would be able to purchase the property.
 Henceforth, they decide to take it on lease and decide to purchase it after 5 years.
-The term structure of the loan is 5/12 and the value of the property is $270,000.
+The term structure of the loan is 5/12, and the value of the property is $270,000.
 Since the background of the company and directors is too good, they have been offered 100% financing.
 The monthly installment amount shall be 2,922.62 You must calculate the balloon payment that the company shall be required to make at the end of 5 years, whereas a loan is amortizedLoan Is AmortizedLoan amortization schedule refers to the schedule of repayment of the loan.
 Every installment comprises of principal amount and interest component till the end of the loan term or up to which full amount of loan is paid off. for 12 years.

 - The rate of interest per annum is 8.00%, and monthly it shall be 8.00%/12, which is 0.67%.

 = 270,000 x (1+0.67%)60 – 2,922.62 x [ (1+0.67%)60 – 1 / 0.67% ]

 - The remaining balance that shall be paid with the final payment will be $187,513.27 which is the balloon payment and has to pay at the end of 5 years.

-Balloon Mortgage calculator is generally seen in the mortgage market, and the benefit they have is that initially, the required lower payments.
-Balloon Mortgages can be preferable for those people or firms who have cash flow issues in the near-term and further they expect later somewhere in future higher cash flows when the payment for balloon would near.
+A balloon Mortgage calculator is generally seen in the mortgage market, and the benefit they have is that initially, the required lower payments.
+Balloon Mortgages can be preferable for those people or firms who have cash flow issues in the near-term, and further, they expect later somewhere in future higher cash flows when the payment for balloon would near.
 The borrower must be prepared at the end of the loan term to make their balloon payment